bcbio/bcbio_docker/README.md

 - [bcbio-base](https://quay.io/repository/bcbio/bcbio-base?tab=tags) --
   A base version of bcbio containing the code and no tools.
 This is the building block for application specific containers.
-- bcbio-alignment -- bcbio with alignment programs
+- bcbio-align -- bcbio with alignment programs
-- bcbio-variantcall -- bcbio with small variant callers
+- bcbio-variant -- bcbio with small variant callers
-- bcbio-svcall -- bcbio with structural variant callers
+- bcbio-sv -- bcbio with structural variant callers

 The YAML files defining tools installed in the target Docker images are in `packages`.
 We autogenerate these from tool requirements in CWL specification